kriskowal/q/README.md

 [Q-Comm]: https://github.com/kriskowal/q-comm

-Even in the case of non-remote objects, these methods can be used as shorthand for particularly-simple value handlers.
+Even in the case of non-remote objects, these methods can be used as shorthand for particularly-simple fulfillment handlers.
 For example, you can replace

 ```javascript